 - 1/4 teaspoon fresh ground black pepper

 - Transfer to a mason jar or other airtight container and refrigerate immediately.
 Best if made a couple of hours in advance.
-Keeps well in the refrigerator for several days.
+Keeps well in the refrigerator for 5 to 7 days.